 Why The Aesthetics Centre in Singapore for laser hair removal

-Alexandrite lasers produce a longer beam of light, which means fewer pulses are needed to get the work done.
-They come with rapid pulses, making them appropriate for quick treatments on large surface areas.
-Fewer pulses mean less discomfort and results that are more permanent than IPL.
+Alexandrite lasers produce a longer beam of light, which means fewer pulses are needed to get the work done while avoiding skin damage.
+They come with rapid pulses, making them appropriate for quick treatments on large surface areas and in darker skin.
+Fewer pulses mean less discomfort and results that are long-lasting compared to IPL.

-Nd:YAG is one of the industry’s latest technologies.
-It’s useful in removing hair on any skin tone.
+Nd:YAG is much known for its use in removing hair on any skin tone.
 It also produces the longest beams, hence, requires even fewer pulses, shorter sessions, minimal discomfort, and reduced risk of complications.

-The Aesthetics Centre sets the machine to wavelengths to suit your specific skin and hair types.
+The Aesthetics Centre sets the machine to wavelengths that will suit your specific skin and hair types.
 Our devices have built-in cooling systems that can be configured to the patient’s level of comfort.
-The result: smoother, silkier skin, so you can be more confident and be hair-free as you please!
+The result: smoother, silkier skin, so you can be confident and be hair-free as you please!